2025-09-05 Convergence classes

 Convergence classes

-A convergent rootfinding algorithm procudes a sequence of approximations \(x_k\) such that
+A convergent rootfinding algorithm produces a sequence of approximations \(x_k\) such that

 \[\lim_{k \rightarrow \infty} x_k \rightarrow x_*\]